snapshot-labs/snapshot-strategies/src/strategies/aura-vlaura-vebal/README.md

 For example:
 - there are 10000 vlAURA total supply
-- a user has 2000 vlAURA (raw balance)
+- a user has 2000 vlAURA (voting power, delegated to them)
 - Aura's voterProxy owns 100k veBAL

 In this example, the user has 20k veBAL voting power as they own 20% of the vlAURA voting power.